rcarmo/azure-acme-foundation/README.md

 * `make keys` - generates an SSH key for managing the servers
 * `make params` - generates ARM template parameters
-* `make deploy-networking` - deploys the networking layer, the jumpbox and a diagnostics storage account for all servers
+* `make deploy-foundation` - deploys the networking layer, the jumpbox, a diagnostics storage account and OMS for all servers
 * `make deploy-<layername>` - deploys a named layer using the `generic-layer` template
 * `make endpoints` - list DNS aliases
 * `make destroy-<layername>` - destroys the named layer